Reethika-sri/codsoft2/README.md

 # License:
 Open Source:
-This project is licensed under the password.
+This project is licensed under the CodSoft.
 See LICENSE.md for details.